automl/SMAC3/docs/advanced_usage/1_components.rst

 .. warning ::

     Always pay attention to ``max_config_calls``: If this argument is set high, the intensifier might spend a lot of time on a single configuration.
-Also, since the default ``Intensifier`` is depending on runtime, reproduciability is not given unless you set ``intensify_percentage`` to 0.
+Also, since the default ``Intensifier`` is depending on runtime, reproducibility is not given unless you set ``intensify_percentage`` to 0.